20 Best Podcasts in Spanish: Improve Your Listening Skills

 9. Radio Ambulante (intermediate to advanced)

-Radio Ambulante is a Spanish podcast which tells stories from Latin America and around the world.
+Radio Ambulante is a Spanish podcast that tells Latin American stories and tales from around the world.
 It is narrated in Spanish and sometimes has interviews with people who speak English.

-It is best to use this podcast for listening comprehension practice (obviously).
+It is best to use this podcast for listening comprehension practice, as well as Latin American accent practice and Latin American history studies.

 Unfortunately, there are no written transcripts available for Radio Ambulante.
 If they introduce a premium version, this would be a good place to start.

-This is a great option for those looking to improve their understanding of conversational Spanish in Latin American Spanish.
+This is a great option for those looking to improve their understanding of conversational Spanish, specifically Latin American Spanish.

 Given the complexity of the language required even in the most simple storytelling, this is one of our favorite Spanish podcasts for intermediate to advanced learners.